Anita Lerche: Career

-Musical Theatre (2001–05)
+Musical theatre and early recordings (2001–2005)

-In 2001, Lerche performed the duet song "Mit Hjerte Det Banker (My Heart Is Beating)" alongside Simon Munk as a part of Dansk Melodi Grand Prix, the Danish branch of the Eurovision Song Contest.
-She also sang the American national anthem, The Star-Spangled Banner, at the boxing match between Mike Tyson and Brian Nielsen.
-Her performance, at Parken Stadium in Copenhagen, was broadcast live worldwide to more than 200 million viewers.
+In 2001, Lerche performed the duet "Mit Hjerte Det Banker" ("My Heart Is Beating") with Simon Munk in Dansk Melodi Grand Prix, Denmark's branch of the Eurovision Song Contest.
+She also sang the American national anthem, "The Star-Spangled Banner," at the boxing match between Mike Tyson and Brian Nielsen.
+Her performance, at Parken Stadium in Copenhagen, was reportedly broadcast live worldwide to more than 200 million viewers.

-After acting and singing in numerous musical theatre productions, including Sommer i Tyrol (The White Horse Inn) where she played the part of Annelise, Anita released her first solo album, I Love a Piano in 2005.
-The album includes some of her favorite songs from musical theatre and pop.
-It also features soft renditions of the American folk song "The House of the Rising Sun" and Eric Clapton's "Tears in Heaven."
-She also recorded "Tid til Kærlighed (Time For Love)" as a part of the Danish charity telethon DM i indsamling 2005–Forældreløse børn i Afrika.
+After appearing in stage productions including Sommer i Tyrol (The White Horse Inn), where she played Annelise, Lerche released her debut solo album, I Love a Piano, in 2005, featuring musical-theatre and pop songs alongside covers of "The House of the Rising Sun" and Eric Clapton's "Tears in Heaven."
+She also contributed the track "Tid til Kærlighed" ("Time for Love") to the Danish telethon DM i indsamling 2005 – Forældreløse børn i Afrika, supporting orphaned children in Africa.

-Voyage in Indian Music (2005–2007)
+Turn toward Punjabi music (2005–2007)

-In addition to being the year Lerche released her debut album, 2005 was also the year her musical career took a major turn.
-While hiking in the Indian Himalayas on vacation, she fell in love with Punjabi music and culture.
-Lerche and her friends stayed at an apple orchard owned by Anurag Sood in Parvati Valley, district Kullu, Himachal Pradesh.
-It was during her trek through Parvati Valley in Himachal Pradesh that she came into contact with Indian tribal music.

-Lerche's friend Gunnar Mühlmann, the tour organizer and musician, suggested that she record some of the tribal songs together with the tribal people—as an East-Meet-West-Project.
-Anurag, the owner of the apple orchard, liked the idea so much that he invited her to his home in Hoshiarpur to record the songs.
-During the bus ride into Punjab, however, Lerche heard Punjabi music for the very first time as it played over the vehicle's radio.
-Thinking about that ride, she said, “The music and the rhythms were so inspiring, I wanted to dance there and then in the bus.
-I felt that this was the music I had been looking for.”
-She decided to cancel all of her concerts back in Europe to stay in India and learn about Punjabi music and culture.
+While hiking in the Indian Himalayas in 2005, Lerche stayed at an orchard in the Parvati Valley of Himachal Pradesh owned by Anurag Sood.
+It was during her trek through the Parvati Valley that she came into contact with Indian tribal music, and her friend Gunnar Mühlmann, the tour organizer and a musician himself, suggested she record some of the tribal songs with the tribal people as an "East-Meets-West" project.
+Sood liked the idea enough to invite her to his home in Hoshiarpur to record the songs.
+Travelling by bus into Punjab, Lerche heard Punjabi music for the first time on the vehicle's radio.
+"The music and the rhythms were so inspiring, I wanted to dance there and then in the bus," she later said.
+"I felt that this was the music I had been looking for."

-Over the following three months in Hoshiarpur, Anurag and his family helped Lerche learn to sing in Punjabi.
-“It was very challenging getting the right pronunciation, and we spend lots of time refining it," she said.
-"It is very important to me to understand the literal meaning of each word and the full story of the songs I am singing.”